base-org/web/apps/base-docs/tutorials/docs/1_smart-wallet-spend-permissions.md

 Spend Permissions allow for the following onchain functionalities:

 - **Subscription Payments**: Apps can collect recurring payments (e.g., monthly subscriptions) without requiring the user to re-sign each time.
-- **Seamless In-App Purchases**: E-commerce stores and apps can pull funds directly for purchases without popup interruptions.
+- **Seamless In-App Purchases**: E-commerce stores and apps can spend funds directly for purchases without popup interruptions.
 - **Gas Sponsorship**: Spend Permissions can be used alongside paymasters to sponsor gas fees for user transactions.
 - **One-Click Mints**: Users can allocate an amount of funds for an app to spend on their behalf, enabling a series of onchain actions without requiring repeated approvals.